davied9/LANRemoteController/README.md

 `python -m build`

-All packages will be found in ./dist
+All built packages will be found in ./dist

 # Usage